-This orchard is also known as Piece Orchard, for reasons as yet unknown!
-It sits on flat, often damp, ground, next to the River Severn.
+This orchard is known as Piece Orchard, for reasons as yet unknown!
+It sits on extremely flat, often damp, ground, next to the River Severn.
 It was probably the home orchard for the farm which sits above it – well clear of the flood plain.

 This Autumn volunteers will begin gapping up the orchard, using trees provided by the People’s Trust for Endangered Species.
 We’ll be using traditional, local varieties, providing the new trees which will take this orchard into the future.